The second half of the book is taken up with cartomancy, and in

 merciful love in the Purgatorio,

-where Dante's soul is given the water of eternal life.
+where Dante's soul is given purifying water by the nymph Mathilde.
 The Moon is

 where that water comes from (the lake on the card), and so Binah, the